Winding Number Statistics for Chiral Random Matrices: Averaging Ratios of Parametric Determinants in the Orthogonal Case: Introduction

-In disordered systems the winding number can become random, which motivates a statistical analysis.
-We do this by setting up a parametric random matrix model for the Hamiltonian for which we then calculate the winding number statistics.
+In one-dimensional chiral symmetric systems the pertinent topological invariant is the winding number \cite{AsbothBook, Maffei2018}.
+In general, the topological invariant is sensitive to the disorder configuration, which motivates a statistical description in which the invariant becomes a random variable.
+We simulate disorder by setting up a parametric random matrix model for the Hamiltonian, in which we want to analyze the winding number statistics.
 Random matrix theory is known to successfully model universal properties in systems with a sufficient degree of complexity in the limit of large matrix dimensions \cite{MehtaBook, GuhrRMTReview}.
-Unlike earlier results on parametric Hamiltonians using similar random matrix models \cite{SimonsAltshuler1993A, SimonsAltshuler1993B} we are not investigating spectral properties, but topological ones.

-When additionally considering time reversal invariance next to chiral symmetry, one can distinguish between three different symmetry classes: the chiral unitary, chiral orthogonal and chiral symplectic class (AIII, BDI and CII respectively in the tenfold way classification \cite{Ryu2016, AltlandZirnbauer1997, Heinzner2005, Kitaev2009}).
-In previous works, we considered our random matrix model in the classes AIII and CII \cite{BHWGG2021, HKGG2023}.
+Our work is preceded by the fruitful application of chiral random matrices in quantum chromodynamics \cite{VerbaarschotZahed1993, ShuryakVerbaarschot1993, Verbaarschot1994, Wettig1996A, Wettig1996B, JacksonVerbaarschot1996, VerbaarschotWettig2000, GWW2000} and of parametric random matrices in disordered systems \cite{SimonsAltshuler1993A, SimonsAltshuler1993B, BeenakkerRejaei1994}.
+But unlike these earlier results using similar random matrix models, we are not investigating spectral properties, but topological ones.
+This paper ties in directly with our previous works, where we analyzed the statistics of the winding number in the chiral classes AIII and CII \cite{BHWGG2021, HKGG2023}.
 Here, we want to catch up on the chiral orthogonal class BDI.

 Our goal is to calculate averages over ratios of determinants with parametric dependence.
 These will serve as generators for the winding number statistics.
-The problem is related to averaging ratios of characteristic polynomials, which is a common task in random matrix theory \cite{FyodorovStrahov2003,BorodinStrahov2006,KieburgGuhr2010a,KieburgGuhr2010b,ASW2020,IF2018,Webb2015,MN2001,CFKRS2003,BHNY2007,Eberh2022,Fyod2004}, because they entail information about the spectral statistics.
+The problem is related to averaging ratios of characteristic polynomials, which is a common task in random matrix theory \cite{FyodorovStrahov2003, BorodinStrahov2006, KieburgGuhr2010a, KieburgGuhr2010b, ASW2020, IF2018, Webb2015, MN2001, CFKRS2003, BHNY2007, Eberh2022, Fyod2004}, because they entail information about the spectral statistics.
 Correspondingly, powerful methods, like the supersymmetry method \cite{Efetov1983}, have been developed to treat such ensemble averages.
-In this way we are mapping a topological problem to a spectral one.
+In this way, we are mapping a topological problem to a spectral one.

 In this study, just as we did in Ref.~\onlinecite{HKGG2023}, we employ a technique introduced by two of the present authors \cite{KieburgGuhr2010a, KieburgGuhr2010b}.
 It establishes exact expressions for the ensemble averages while also revealing supersymmetric structures without actually mapping to superspace.
 For this reason it has been coined supersymmetry without supersymmetry.
 The resulting expressions are determinants in the unitary case and Pfaffians in the orthogonal and symplectic case containing simplified averages of only two determinants.
 The remaining task is to calculate these simplified averages over the corresponding random matrix ensemble, which is the step we show in this paper.